harytkon/minimal-react-redux-router-boilerplate/README.md

 # minimal-react-redux-router-boilerplate
-Minimal boilerplate for React Redux Router
+Minimal boilerplate for React Redux Router (in progress)